elbywan/quadtree-lib/README.md

 `width` and `height` are mandatory attributes.

-`maxElements` is the maximum number of elements contained in a leaf before it splits into child trees. **Default to 1.**
+`maxElements` is the maximum number of elements contained in a leaf before it splits into child trees. **defaults to 1.**

 ### Adding elements